fenago/machine-learning-essentials-module1/lab_guides/lab_5.md

 A 1-to-100 percentile ranking based on the self-reported energy usage for the reporting year.
 The **Energy Star score** is a relative measure employed for comparing the energy efficiency of the buildings.

 That clears up the first problem about data.
-However, we have another issue about the missing values in the data, which are encoded as “Not Available”.
-This is a “string” in Python which means that even the columns with numbers will be stored as “object” data types because Pandas converts a column with any string into a column of all strings.
+However, we have another issue about the missing values in the data, which are encoded as "Not Available".
+This is a "string" in Python which means that even the columns with numbers will be stored as "object" data types because Pandas converts a column with any string into a column of all strings.
 We can obtain the data types of the columns using the following command

 ![](./images/da/Aspose.Words.8e0affcc-ac68-4184-94d3-69ce9332cabb.365.png)